twobulls/github_actions/README.md

 ### GitHub Actions Code

 Next we’ll take a look at the GitHub Actions Workflow and Action definitions.
 Here we’ve defined a Workflow that is triggered on every `push` event and resolves the “Deploy Hello World” Action.
 The “Deploy Hello World Action” `uses` an external Action, maintained by the Serverless GitHub organization.
-To refer to this Action we use the organization name, the repo name, and the commit-ish that we’d like pin the version to.
-The “Deploy Hello World” Action also `needs` the “Build Hello World” and “Lint Hello World” Actions, but these are defined in ur orepository and thus can be referenced using the relative path syntax.
+To refer to this external Action we use the organization name, the repo name, and the commit-ish that we’d like pin the version to.
+The “Deploy Hello World” Action also `needs` the “Build Hello World” and “Lint Hello World” Actions, but these are defined in our repository and thus can be referenced using the relative path syntax.
 These will complete _before_ the “Deploy Hello World Action”.

 ```
 workflow "New workflow" {